dragetd/imagedirmeta/README.md

 ImageDirMeta displays metadata about pictures and directories containing pictures.
 Reads all metadata on first scan, ignores non-image files in directories.

-Currently parsing: GIF (single images, no animations, JPEG
+Currently parsing: GIF (single images, no animations), JPEG

 ## Building
 This project uses Gradle version 4 or greater to build.
 If a local gradle is not installed, use the included wrapper `./gradlew` (for Linux) or `gradlew.bat` (for Windows)